mvcguy/NextRepository/README.md

 # Cache Support

-Cache support is added to MS Sql Repository.
+Cache support is added to MS Sql & MySql Repositories.

-It means if the usedCache flag is set in the repository, then all the select queries will be cached.
+It means if the useCache flag is set in the repository, then all the select queries will be cached.
-The caches will be dropped/invalidated as soon as the repository sees an insert/update/delete operation against a similar table for which caches has been generated.
+The caches will be dropped/invalidated as soon as the repository detects an insert/update/delete operation against a similar table for which caches has been generated.

 The cache support is demonstrated using Unit Tests, and also through the web sample that is provided along with the solution.